-Kilchoman is a family run business, established by Anthony and Kathy Wills in 2005, the husband and wife team persuaded their three sons; George, James and Peter, to join the business as it expanded.
-The Wills family remain the driving force behind Kilchoman with Anthony as Managing Director and Master Blender, Kathy head of the Visitor Centre and their three sons managing the distillery’s sales and marketing activities.
+Kilchoman is a family run business established by Anthony and Kathy Wills in 2005.
+As the business expanded, the husband and wife team were joined by their three sons; James, George and Peter.
+The Wills family remain the driving force behind Kilchoman with Anthony as Managing Director and Master Distiller, Kathy running the Visitor Centre and their three sons managing the distillery’s sales and marketing activities.

 100% Islay Philosophy

 Our 100% Islay philosophy stems from Anthony and Kathy’s desire to resurrect the grass roots tradition of farm distilling.
 From the very beginning, the 100% Islay range was our main reason for being.
 It represents the revival of single malt whisky being cultivated from barley to bottle in a single location.
 Ours is a distillery where the responsibility for quality and consistency is not outsourced but completed on-site with skill, care and attention to detail.

 We farm a variety of landscapes covering an area of 2,300 acres surrounding the ruined Kilchoman Church.
 The craggy hill ground to our south is grazed by our flock of blackface sheep.
 To the west, our herd of Aberdeen Angus cattle feed on a combination of machair grasses and draff; barley husks discarded during the whisky-making process.

 Our most fertile ground, 400 acres of rich soil surrounding the distillery, is reserved for our annual barley crop.
 Sown each spring, once Islay’s 50,000 migratory geese have departed, the barley ripens over the summer months before being harvested in early autumn.